-Digital transformation roadmap – with download
+Digital transformation roadmap – without download

 Digital transformation roadmap

 The digital technological capabilities of today have an enormous potential for improving processes and interactions between organisations and it’s stakeholders.
 The complexity is to unleash value for your business while adopting your organisation and staff to the new reality.
 Our advisory services are focussed on helping your management and team to find the right way forward for adopting and implementing technologies successfully.

 A Digital Transformation Roadmap is needed to thoroughly plan the Digital Transformation initiatives before execution.
 It consists of an outlook of initiatives, planned in time, to deliver specific transformation components.
 As example, this could be an Operating Model but also an IT component implementation.
 We have developed a methodology to create a Digital Transformation Roadmap consisting of 9 simple steps.

 Let’s have a deeper look to each of the nine steps, we start at the bottom to build the foundation for your Digital Transformation.

 The 3 steps covering discover include a high level analysis of information available within the organisation, explaining AS-IS, vision, strategic directions, objectives, stakeholders, etc. Subsequently, we want to identify potential business value which is linked to specific technologies.
 And lastly, a new vision needs to be developed that clarifies what goals and directions you are after and when you are successful.